Hats-Protocol/modules-registry/README.md

   {
     "label": "<parameter's name/description>",
-    "functionName": "<parameter's function name to retrieve the parameter from its instance>", "dispalyType": "<parameter's type of content, for display purpose>" },
+    "functionName": "<parameter's function name to retrieve the parameter from its instance>", "displayType": "<parameter's type of content, for display purpose>" },
   ]
   "type": {